About CS210

 Concurrently, actions and ideas are continuously documented and summarized at the end of each quarter in a comprehensive document.
 The first report (delivered in March) defines client-customer objectives as well as specific functionality or performance targets.
 It is also used to capture benchmarking from the quarter and to highlight proposed solutions.
 The second report (delivered in June) documents project realization, outcome characterization, and includes testing metrics.
 To quote Donald Knuth (CS), the goal is to "capture the intelligence of the design, not just the outcome of the design."

 The academic and corporate success of a project in CS210 depends greatly on the existence of an effective company liaison.
-It is important that the liaison is willing to serve as the point-of-contact for corporate expertise and has project background information to assist in developing design requirements and concepts.
+It is important that the liaison is willing and able to meet with the student team regularly, serve as the point-of-contact for corporate expertise, and has project background information to assist in developing design requirements and concepts.

-Liaisons should plan on a face-to-face meeting with the student team during the initial stages of the project in January/February and at least one other meeting on campus or at company sites over the course of the project.
-We also recommend weekly or twice-monthly communication via email, telephone and/or videoconference, but the exact style of interaction with the team varies and is up to the liaison.
+Liaisons should plan on a face-to-face meeting with the student team during the initial stages of the project in January/February and at least two other meetings on campus or at company sites over the course of the project.
+We also recommend weekly communication via email, telephone and/or videoconference.

 Company Financial Commitment